 To screen for or monitor treatment for a liver or bone disorder

-As part of liver function tests or when a person has symptoms of a liver or bone disorder
+As part of a group of liver function tests or when a person has symptoms of a liver or bone disorder

 A blood sample drawn from a vein in the arm

-Alkaline phosphatase is an enzyme found in high levels in bone and liver.
-Smaller amounts of ALP are found in pregnant women (in whom ALP is produced by the placenta), and in the intestines.
+Alkaline phosphatase is an enzyme found in high levels in bone and liver with smaller amounts found in the intestines.
+Small amounts of ALP are also found in the placenta of pregnant women.
 Each of these body parts makes different forms of ALP.

 A blood sample is taken by needle from a vein in the arm.

 In conditions affecting the liver, damaged cells in the liver release increased amounts of ALP into the blood.
 This test is often used to detect blocked bile ducts because ALP is especially high in the cells that line bile ducts.
 If one or more of them are obstructed, for example by a tumour, then blood levels of ALP will often be high.

 Any condition that affects bone growth or causes increased activity of bone cells can affect ALP levels in the blood.
 An ALP test may be used, for example, to detect cancers that have spread to the bones or to help diagnose Paget's disease, a condition that causes malformed bones.
 This test may also sometimes be used to monitor treatment of Paget's disease or other bone conditions, such as vitamin D deficiency.

 ALP is generally part of a routine laboratory test profile called liver function tests.
 It is usually requested with several other tests if a patient has symptoms of a liver or bone disorder.